 Are There Drawbacks?

-Laser dentistry cannot be used in every situation.
+Laser dentistry in Houston, TX, cannot be used in every situation.
 The following situations don’t lend themselves well to laser treatment and usually require that we use traditional mechanical methods:

 - Teeth with existing fillings